TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Space Member (if they are the page creator/owner)

 1. Obtain entity_id (required: space_id or page_id), entity_type (required: 'space' or 'page'), permission_type (required: 'view', 'edit', or 'admin'), grantee_id (required), grantee_type (required: 'user' or 'group'), and granted_by_user_id (required).
+2. Use get_user to retrieve the user record.
+3. Use get_permissions to verify the user is a space admin or get_page to verify the user is the page owner.
-2. Call get_permissions to check for existing, conflicting permissions before granting new access.
+4. Call get_permissions to check for existing, conflicting permissions before granting new access.
-3. Call manage_permissions to create the new permission record.
+5. Then call manage_permissions to create the new permission record for the grantee.
-4. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**